intel/SGXDataCenterAttestationPrimitives/driver/linux/README.md

 For applications loading provisioning enclaves, the platform owner (administrator) must grant provisioning access to the app process as described below.

 **Note for Intel Signed Provisioning Enclaves:** The Intel(R) SGX driver before V1.41 allows Intel(R)’s provisioning enclaves to be launched without any additional permissions.
-But the special treatment for Intel signed enclaves is removed in the driver starting from V1.41 release to be aligned with upstream kernel changes.
-If you upgrade driver from versions older than 1.41 or switch to future mainline kernel with SGX support, please make sure apps loading Intel signed provisioning enclaves have the right permissions as described below.
+But the special treatment for Intel signed enclaves is removed in the driver starting from V1.41 release to be aligned with the upstream kernel changes.
+If you upgrade driver from versions older than V1.41 or switch to the mainline kernel (5.11 or above), please make sure apps loading Intel signed provisioning enclaves have the right permissions as described below.